mhilmiasyrofi/github-code-search/readme.md

 ## Developer Mark
 **Note** that this apps is already tested on Ubuntu and Mac OS.
 Unfortunately, this doesn't work well on Microsoft shell because of the multi-threading part.
 Don't worry, we still find the solution for this.
 If you find a problem while using this apps, please notify me via [this](mhilmia@smu.edu.sg) email.
-I will help you soon to ensure that you can try this amazing apps immediately :). s
+I will help you soon to ensure that you can try this amazing apps immediately :).